 In this tutorial, we will show you how to install Webmin on Debian 9.
 For those of you who didn’t know, Webmin is a free control panel for managing VPS.
 Webmin is a web-based interface that is used to manage the VPS web hosting server.
 With the help of webmin you can set up a user account, apache, DNS and file sharing, and other actions.
-Webmin very suitable for beginners who do not know much about the Unix or Linux command line.
+Webmin is very suitable for beginners who do not know much about the Unix or Linux command line.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of Webmin on a Debian 9 (Stretch) server.
+I will show you the step-by-step installation of Webmin on a Debian 9 (Stretch) server.

 Install Webmin on Debian 9